DOdrums/PortfolioProjectTwo/README.md

 ### Deployment

-The site was deployed through Github Pages.
+To test the site locally during development, a local host was run in the following way:

+* Open terminal within VScode
+* enter: ```python3 -m http.server```
+* Click "Open in the browser" on the pop-up that appears or enter http://localhost:8000/ in your browser.

+To deploy the site live, Github Pages was used.
 Connected to Github was Gitpod, which features a browser based VScode.
-For the most part I used the connection to Gitpod with a desktop VScode, since I have VIM and other extensions installed, which didn't work in the browser based version.
+For the most part, the connection to Gitpod was made with a desktop VScode, since VIM was used and other extensions as well, which didn't work in the browser based version.

 To the deploy the project, I had to: